 Communications loss in ordinary circumstances

-Loss of utility company power, phone service and internet service can happen at any time for a variety of reasons.
-The worst case scenario will occur when such loss is coupled with a natural disaster, which are often a major disruption of normal life.
+Loss of utility company power, phone service, and internet service can happen at any time for a variety of reasons.
+The worst case scenario will occur when such loss is coupled with a natural disaster, which is often a major disruption of normal life.
 Loss of information, especially at critical moments, can make a bad situation much worse.
 In a situation where all normal means of communication are not functioning, something will fill that void, most likely the rumor mill.
 That could be bad.

 One might ask “Isn’t this overkill or alarmist?”
 I suppose that depends.
 In the December 2007 ice storm, we had no power for seven days.
 In the aftermath of several major Northeast hurricanes and winter storms, some people had no power for more than two weeks.
-Not only no power, but no cable, phone or internet either.
+Not only no power but no cable, phone or internet either.
 In situations like that, having some form of connection to the outside world can make a big difference.

-Communications loss in less than ordinary situations
+Communications loss in less-than-ordinary situations

 Other situations and scenarios may require more effort.
-Prolonged information shortages could be triggered any number of national or global situations.
-Shortwave receivers are not only for listening to international broadcast stations but also for tuning into the amateur radio (AKA “Ham”) frequencies as well.
+Prolonged information shortages could be triggered by any number of national or global situations.
+Shortwave receivers are not only for listening to international broadcast stations but also for tuning into amateur radio (AKA “Ham”) frequencies as well.
 Amateur radio is often used for emergency communications on a local and national and international level by governments and the Red Cross when other systems are out.
 National and international communications are often heard on the HF band; 3-30 MHz.
 The Amateur radio primary emergency voice nets are:

 - 3791.0 USB VOICE PRIMARY International, DX, and Emergency/Disaster Relief